kittykatattack/learningPixi/README.md

 .add('http://...', function () {})
 .add('http://...')
 ```
-And these are the loader's "object syntax":
+And these are examples of the loader's "object syntax":
 ```js
 .add({
   name: 'key2',